 Bulk operations let you modify a chunk of data at once, in the Editor.
 While it can be undone with backups, this is a dangerous operation and should only be done when you need to modify production data at once.

 To perform bulk actions on your data, you need to define API workflows that you will call from the Data tab, in the Editor.
-The process starts by heading to the API page of your app, and creating an internal endpoint (it doesn't have to be exposed) that takes one parameter and does some action with it.
+The process starts by enabling backend workflows in Settings > API, heading to the "Backend workflows" page of your app, and creating an API workflow that takes one parameter and does some action with it.
+If you are only planning to use this API workflow internally (e.g. for a bulk operation), it does not need to be exposed publicly.
 The parameter type should be the type of data you want to process.
 Such an API workflow should not take another parameter, as when the bulk operation is running; it will call this workflow with the thing as the only parameter.

 To reiterate: you create the API workflow to act on one item of the list of things you want to iterate over.
 When you initiate the bulk operation from the Data tab, you'll be doing it on a custom view of a particular list of things, and Bubble will do the API workflow on every item of that list - individually.